MehdiZonjy/json-transqlify/README.md

           - column: fname
             value: $entity.name
 ```

 Source is an expression that should return an array of items that will be inserted.
-For example if `$entity` is
+For example if `$entity` is:
 ```javascript
 {
   items: ['item1', 'item1']
 }
 ```

 Then `source` should be defined as
 ```yaml
 source: $entity.source
 ```

-In cases were $entity is the array of items you wish to insert, then deine `source` as
+In case $entity is the array of items you wish to insert, then define `source` as:
 ```yaml
 source: $entity
 ```

-#### <a name="batchUpsertLoader"></a> 3.
+#### <a name="batchUpsertLoader"></a>3.
 Batch Upsert Loader
 In cases where you want to insert a bulk of data in one go.
 Batch Upsert Loader will insert and updated existing record in one transaction.
 It requires you to define `transformer`, `tableName`, `label` and `source`.

 ```yaml